raul-bermejo/PHoH/README.md

 ## Authors

-The current collaborators of this proejct are Georg Wilding, Rien van de Weijgaert, Bernarnd Jones.
+The current collaborators of this project are Georg Wilding, Rien van de Weijgaert, Bernarnd Jones.

 ## Usage